Winners and Losers from College Football Bowl Season

 It looked like he blew the crowd a kiss after his celebration.
 Was that a sign that his career is over?
 If Monday night's showing is any indication, he's ready.

-In a perfect ending to a sterling night, "12th man" walk-on Cullen Gillaspia rumbled up the middle for a touchdown.
+In a perfect ending to a sterling night, "12th man" Cullen Gillaspia rumbled up the middle for a touchdown.
 It was the feel-good moment of the night, but Williams already made sure every Aggie was happy.

 Williams finished with 1,760 rushing yards and 18 touchdowns on the season.
 Yeah, he's NFL-ready.